Neeraj82-tech/Product-Dashboard/frontend/README.md

 Welcome, This project is a Product Dashboard built with React and Bootstrap, providing features such as filtering, sorting and pagination.

-Clone the repository to your local store and cd repository Run the Dependencies, Ensure Node.js and npm is installed
+Clone the repository to your local store and cd repository.

+Run the Dependencies

+Ensure Node.js and npm is installed

-npm i
+1.npm i

+2.npm i react react-dom ( building user interfaces )

+3.npm install react-router-dom ( Routing for navigation )

+4.npm install react-bootstrap bootstrap ( Bootstrap components for React )

+5.npm start ( This will start the application at http://localhost:3000 )

+Key Commponents:

-npm i react react-dom ( building user interfaces ) npm install react-router-dom ( Routing for navigation ) npm install react-bootstrap bootstrap ( Bootstrap components for React ) npm start ( This will start the application at http://localhost:3000 ) Key Commponents: 1.Header : The Header component is used to display the Heading Brand Name "Product-Dashboard" at the top of the application.
+1.Header : The Header component is used to display the Heading Brand Name "Product-Dashboard" at the top of the application.

 2.HomeScreen: The HomeScreen component is the main page that displays a list of products.
 It includes: Filter, Sort, Pagination.